RANKED: The Top 80 Best Golf Courses in Wales

 An amazing setting overlooking Newport Bay.
 The front nine is a modern parkland, and the back nine is a traditional links.

 Pay-and-play course owned by same owners as Swansea Bay.
-Great views and variety of holes, lots of danger off the tee.
-Its greens are incredible – as good as a championship course.
+Great views across Swansea Bay and the Mumbles, with a nice variety of holes and lots of danger off the tee.
+The greens are incredible – as good as a championship course.

 Quality parkland-heathland in the hills.
 Lots of drives from elevated tees and is very scenic, with views across to Brecon Beacons.